Mint Take The Stress Out Of Securing A Bridge Loan

 - Averse to process: given the nature of the bridge financing process the applicant should accept that the financing of such loans can be time-consuming from certain lenders given the application, underwriting and legal process which constitute to putting a deal in principle in place to the borrower.
 (Find out more about Mint Simplicity and it’s the ability to drastically reduce the application process)

 - Liquidity: if liquidity is of a deposit is not accessible due to being tied up in the sale of another property thus affecting the level of borrower contribution this could be a significant factor in the loan application

 - Loan Requirement: Certain lenders will want to stick to the property development environment and as such will refuse business finance loan applications from different sectors.
 Also, should the loan be to pay for large business bills or even to fund second charges of the additional loan then they are likely to be refused.

 - Borrowing Term: Not all lenders work to short time scales with 3 – 6 months being the minimum period a lender will borrow from.

 It is worth bearing in mind that in many of the potential refusals highlighted above that speaking to the lender directly such as Mint could lead to a resolution being reached.
-So should you fall foul on one or a number of the above factor don’t completely discount your ability to raise finance.
+So should you fall foul on one or a number of the above factor don’t completely discount your ability to raise the finance.